 There is an abandoned house (somewhat creepy) midway.
-Take the fork that will lead you to the trails deep into Bukit Gasing.
+Take the fork leading you to the trails deep into Bukit Gasing.

 d.
-The boarder of Kuala Lumpur and Petaling Jaya
+The border of Kuala Lumpur and Petaling Jaya

 There are many trails in Bukit Gasing, irrespective of your fitness level.
 There are undoubtedly insufficient signboards and maps at Gasing Hill.
 So far, I have only found two maps and a few signboards along the trail.
 Fortunately, this is not a big jungle, and many trails will eventually join at a certain point.
 Here are a few favorites spots for hikers.

 One of the few signs showing the distance to the entrance, yet it is unofficial.